Altidias/HashFinder/README.md

-# HashFinderAVX512
+# HashFinder

-A high-performance hash brute-forcing library optimized for AVX-512 capable CPUs.
+A hash brute-forcing library optimized for AVX-512 capable CPUs.
 Designed for reverse engineering, crackme challenges, and keygen development.

 ## Features